Enumeration Algorithms for Conjunctive Queries with Projection: Problem Setting

 \subsection{Problem Statement}

-Given a Conjunctive Query $Q$ and an input database $D$, we want to enumerate the tuples in $Q(D)$ in any order.
+Given a CQ $Q$ and an input database $D$, we want to enumerate the tuples in $Q(D)$ in any order.
 We will study this problem in the enumeration framework similar to that of~\cite{Segoufin15}, where an algorithm can be decomposed into two phases:

-\begin{itemize} \item {\bf Preprocessing phase:} it computes a data structure that takes space {\em $S_p$} in {\em preprocessing time} $T_p$. \item {\bf Enumeration phase:} it outputs $Q(D)$ with no repetitions.
+\begin{itemize} \item {\bf Preprocessing:} it builds a data structure that takes space {\em $S_p$} in {\em preprocessing time} $T_p$. \item {\bf Enumeration:} it outputs $Q(D)$ with no repetitions.
 This phase has access to any data structures constructed in the preprocessing phase and can also use additional space of size $S_e$.
-The {\em delay} $\delta$ is defined as the maximum time duration between outputting any pair of consecutive tuples (this includes the time to output the first tuple, and the time to notify that the enumeration phase has completed). \end{itemize}
+The {\em delay} $\delta$ is the maximum time duration between outputting any pair of consecutive tuples (this includes the time to output the first tuple and the time to notify that the enumeration phase has been completed). \end{itemize}

-In this work, our goal is to study the relationship between the preprocessing time $T_p$ and delay $\delta$ for a given CQ $Q$.
-Ideally, we would like to achieve constant delay in linear preprocessing time.
-As Table~\ref{table:results} shows, when $Q$ is full, with $T_p = O(|D|^\fhw)$, we can enumerate the results with constant delay~\cite{olteanu2016factorized}.
-In the particular case where $Q$ is acyclic i.e. $\fhw=1$, we can achieve constant delay with only linear preprocessing time.
-On the other hand,~\cite{bagan2007acyclic} shows that for every acyclic CQ, we can achieve linear delay $O(|D|)$ with linear preprocessing time $O(|D|)$.

-\cut{When $Q$ has no projections, several results are known about enumeration algorithms.
-In particular, it is known that with , \footnote{The preprocessing time can be further improved to $T_p = O(|D|^\texttt{subw})$ where \texttt{subw} denotes the submodular width of the query.}.
-Here, $\fhw$ is the fractional hypertree width of $Q$.

-Much less is known about enumeration algorithms for joins followed by a projection.
-If $Q$ is {\em free-connex acyclic}, \cite{bagan2007acyclic} shows that enumeration can still be done with linear preprocessing time and constant delay.
-However, not all acyclic queries are free-connex acyclic.